ShaunCurtis/CEC.Blazor/Building a Database Application in Blazor - Part 1.md

-﻿# Boilerplating a Database Application in Blazor
+﻿# Building a Database Application in Blazor
 ## Part 1 - Project Structure and Framework

 This set of articles looks at how to build and structure a real Database Application in Blazor.
 There are 4 articles: